ExplainingRecommendations/LXR/README.md

 ## Usage

 To use this code, follow these steps:
-+ Create data to work with by running the Data_preparation notebook.
++ Create data to work with by running the Data_preprocessing notebooks.
 + Run either the MF or VAE notebooks that contain notebooks with these models.

 ## Baselines